Akash3121/3D/Class-notes.md

     Enhancements:
         - PRISM
-        MOving the controller in same velocity as the obects moving in 3D, so that we can control
+        Moving the controller in same velocity as the obects moving in 3D, so that we can control